-Our mission is to bring together the players, teams, leagues, businesses, and stakeholders in the esports space to support and strengthen sustainable growth for the industry.
+Our mission is to serve and advance the business interests of the esports industry and build a sustainable community where business thrives.
 Our communication channels include an annual conference, newsletter, and a Slack channel; all of which offer our members an opportunity to collaborate for the betterment of the industry.

 The Esports Trade Association is a 501(c6) non-profit entity comprised of a variety of businesses that have an interest in esports.
 We’re run by an elected Board of Directors who oversee various committees which serve our membership.
 We provide our membership with discounts, networking, educational and professional development resources, research, industry awards, legislative advocation, and sponsorship opportunities.

 The ESTA is currently granting membership on an application only basis.
 If you’re interested in us, we’re interested in you!
 We’d love to talk with you about joining.
 Contact us to learn more or check out our member benefits.

 There are more than 215M people globally interested in Esports.
 The global phenomena has grown to over a $1B a year industry.
 Our association can give you the in-depth research and data you’re looking for.
 Just reach out.